$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: Bredon motivic cohomology ring of real numbers

 \section{Bredon motivic cohomology ring of real numbers}

-In this section, we apply our previous results to better understand the Bredon motivic cohomology ring of the real numbers.
-Let which is a cohomology subring on which the realization maps give an isomorphism.
+In this section, we apply our previous results to describe the Bredon motivic cohomology ring of the real numbers in terms of cohomology classes of $RO(C_2\times\Sigma_2)-$graded cohomology of a point.